 "Business Day" means a day other than a Saturday, Sunday or holiday for ECS or Customer.

-"Compressor" means the Shaft Energy-driven natural gas compression equipment, including the gearbox, excepting the Compressor Motors, owned by Customer to be installed at the Station 13 Electric Compressor Station.
+"Compressor" means the Shaft Energy-driven natural gas compression equipment, including the gearbox, excepting the Compressor Drivers, owned by Customer to be installed at the Station 13 Electric Compressor Station.

-"Compressor Motor" means, collectively, the electric motor, variable speed drive, switchgear, and drive shaft to the Point of Delivery, owned by Customer and leased by ECS and installed at the Station 13 Electric Compressor Station, which electric motor converts electrical energy into Shaft Energy.
+"Compressor Driver(s)" means, collectively, the electric motor, switchgear, and drive shaft to the Point of Delivery, owned by Customer and leased by ECS and installed at the Station 13 Electric Compressor Station, which electric motor converts electrical energy into Shaft Energy.

-"Contract Quantity" means up to 21,000 HP per hour of Shaft Energy.
+"Contract Quantity" means up to 21,000 HP per hour of energy at the Point of Delivery.

 "Contract Year" means each twelve-month period commencing on either (i) the Start Date or (ii) if the Start Date is not the first day of a month, then the first day of the next month, and on each anniversary of such commencement date.